Alvaade/plug-it/README.md

 # Plug It

 Plug It is a full-stack web application developed at Metropolia University of Applied Sciences.
-The app displays electric vehicle (EV) charging stations across Finland with real-time data an an interactive map.
+The app displays electric vehicle (EV) charging stations across Finland with real-time data and an interactive map.

 The project is hosted on Render:
 Client: https://web-project-group-6-client.onrender.com/